 MarketMaker provides insights of a homeowner's market, such as the market average rates of the properties, how many travelers searched in this market, how many travelers are currently staying in the market, the important events that are happening around this area, etc. These insights provide crucial market information for the homeowners to adjust their rates and overall strategy accordingly.

-The videos below show the product features of MarketMaker.
+This shows the product features of MarketMaker.